Blue Cheese vs Parmigiano Reggiano Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
 Parmigiano Reggiano Cheese is made with cow milk that is typically raw.

 Composition and Texture